 Contact with IUVSTA had been established previously on January 25, 1973 at an Executive Council Meeting in London and a formal application for membership was submitted to the 22nd Executive Council Meeting in Madrid on September 27, 1973.
 Membership was granted by the IUVSTA General Meeting on March 26, 1974 in Kyoto, Japan.

-The current membership of the Swedish Vacuum Society is approximately 300, plus 20 supporting company members.
+The current membership of the Swedish Vacuum Society is approximately 170 and 5 supporting companies.
 One member of the BoD is appointed by the supporting companies.
-In the beginning of the 1990's the terms for presidents were changed to two one- year terms as president-elect and president.
-A position as past president was also created.
-The editor of the news bulletin and the vacuum course director are coopted to the BoD if they are not already members in another capacity.
+The editor of the news bulletin and the vacuum course director are coopted to the Board of Directors if they are not already members in another capacity.

 The author wants to thank Lars Johansson and Ulf Karlsson for valuable comments.

 Sweden has a long tradition of developments in vacuum science and technology, including the turbo molecular pumps developed by Prof. Manne Siegbahn for X-ray spectrometers in Uppsala starting in the 1920's and for accelerators in Stockholm the 1940's.
 When IUVSTA was founded there was no formal Swedish vacuum society.
 There were, however, several research groups that had a need for new developments in the vacuum field.
 There was a demand for cleaner vacuum systems and lower pressure for surface science using ESCA spectrometers.